woowenjun99/astra/README.md

 1. Login by email and password
 2. Login by Google
-3. Update user details
-4. Create a new fitness goal
+3. Create a new workout
-5. Create a new workout record
+4. Delete a workout
-6. View top 3 most recent workouts in the home page
+5. Get the top 3 recent workouts
+6. Get all workouts
+7. Filter workouts by type and intensity